lakekeeper/lakekeeper-charts/charts/lakekeeper/README.md

 This chart currently relies on the Bitnami PostgreSQL Helm chart for database backend services for both Lakekeeper and OpenFGA.
 Due to the [Bitnami Secure Images initiative](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications), Bitnami is retaining only the `latest` tags for their publicly available images.

 **Upcoming changes:**
-- Version `0.7.1`: We will transition from Bitnami images to self-hosted images on Quay.io to ensure deployment stability
+- Version `0.7.1`: We transition from Bitnami images to self-hosted images on Quay.io to ensure deployment stability
 - Version `0.8.0`: We will completely migrate away from the Bitnami chart

 **Important notes:**